josepot/react-redux-internal-state/README.md

 };
 ```

-Now let's make a simple reducer for the "internal state" of our component:
+Now let’s make a simple reducer for the “internal state” of our component:
 ```
 // This file would be located somewhere like: src/components/tabs-component/reducer.js